Subject Summary: Part II Chemistry

 The Part II course builds on the ideas which were presented in the first and second year, and offers students the opportunity to both broaden and deepen their knowledge of chemistry.
 As the year progresses there is the opportunity for students to narrow their focus somewhat, for example towards chemical biology or chemical physics; however, they can equally well choose to pursue a broad range of topics across all areas of chemistry.

 Practical work is given a prominent place, and the programme of work is designed to continue to develop skills in this area by tackling more sophisticated and open-ended experiments.
-In addition to conventional practical, there will be the opportunity to do other kinds of continuously assessed work such as learning a language.
+In addition to conventional practical, there will be the opportunity to do other kinds of continuously assessed work such as learning a language, computer programming or additional mathematical skills.

 For convenience the lectures are organised into three "Levels".
 To complete the course students will need to obtain four credits at Level 1, three at Level 2 and three at Level 3.
 One credit is equivalent to a course of 12 lectures.